bu83rfly/NV/_pages/about.md

 Feel free to reach out to me via email at [info@nitikaverma.co](mailto:info@nitikaverma.co) for any inquiries, collaborations, or simply to say hello.

-Thank you for visiting The Real Hustle Stories.
+Thank you for visiting The Hustle Chronicles.
 I hope you find value in the content shared here and that it helps you in your personal and professional growth.

 Happy reading and stay motivated!